Interested in creating courses and membership products?

-I experimented with it, made short tutorial videos about it and next then you know I created the first course for AM360 back in 2017 on Udemy as well as shared an early version of the full course with Active Marketer membership.
+I experimented with it, made short tutorial videos about it and next thing you know I created the first course for AM360 back in 2017 on Udemy as well as shared an early version of the full course with The Active Marketer membership.

 More than three years have passed and I'm still using ActiveMember360 and have more plans ahead for it, so I'm quite certain that I can pass along some helpful insights if this is some software that you're serious about investing in.